 Against this background, the words of Eliezer Ben-Yehuda sound remarkably restrained.
 In light of this, it is surprising to discover in this same book the assessment that “The decision to revolt against the Romans was not a considered decision taken by the Jewish leadership but was forced on the nation by the radicals.”
 The book condemns the Sicarii for murder and the Zealots because they did not agree to accept the moderate leadership of the revolt.
 And what about Josephus?
 The book notes without any reservations that he led the fighting in the Galilee, and only “when the situation seemed hopeless did he try to convince the rebels to submit.”
 As for the Yodfat episode, the book’s authors write only that “he persuaded his companions that instead of killing each other they should give themselves up to the Romans.”
 It’s true that students are asked directly, “Do you think Josephus is considered a traitor to his people?”
 But given the negative image of the Zealots and the reasonable way Josephus is presented, they have no reason to judge him as such.
 The book goes on to describe the wars of the Zealots at length and, in fact, blames them for the disaster.
 On the other hand, the book refrains from saying anything negative about Vespasian and Titus.

 Paradoxically, the Har Bracha authors accept Josephus’s narrative.
 Why?
 The authors belong to the Religious Zionist sector, which is strongly committed to religious and nationalist values.
 This dual commitment may sometimes create internal contradictions, both in everyday life and on the ideological level.
 The nationalist declaration made at the chapter’s opening clearly expresses the authors’ nationalist worldview.
 One might therefore have expected a strong rejection of Josephus and his books.
 Yet the same chapter also expresses commitment to Jewish tradition, particularly rabbinic literature.
 Along with Josephus’s writings, the book quotes and discusses several rabbinic traditions related to the destruction of the Second Temple.
 The two most prominent of these are the declaration that the Second Temple was destroyed because of baseless hatred, and the second is the story of Rabban Yohanan ben Zakkai’s flight from Jerusalem.
 The first tradition blames the destruction not on the Romans but rather, according to the authors’ interpretation, on the conflict among the zealot groups.
 This position leads to a view that Josephus’s description is supported by, sheds light on, and provides clear historical weight to rabbinic tradition.
 Blaming the zealots, however, of course reduces the blame on the Romans.
-The tradition of ben Zakkai’s flight sheds positive light on a person who, like Josephus, fled to the Roman side.
-The authors’ historiosophic approach provides an additional dimension to the ben Zakkai story: ben Zakkai fled to Yavne not only because he believed the revolt had no chance, but because he interpreted history’s direction for himself and future generations.
+The tradition of Rabban Yohanan ben Zakkai’s flight sheds positive light on a person who, like Josephus, fled to the Roman side.
+The authors’ historiosophic approach provides an additional dimension to the Rabban Yohanan ben Zakkai story: Rabban Yohanan ben Zakkai fled to Yavne not only because he believed the revolt had no chance, but because he interpreted history’s direction for himself and future generations.
 The revolt against Rome was against God’s wishes, while standing alongside Rome accorded with the divinely planned path of history.
-For this reason, ben Zakkai not only fled Jerusalem but also blessed the Roman general and prophesied his reign.
-The textbook’s authors understood well that they could not condemn Josephus, who acted just like ben Zakkai.
-Of course, they do not mention Josephus’s prophetic pretenses, but they are aware they cannot present ben Zakkai as a role model while at the same time condemning Josephus.
+For this reason, Rabban Yohanan ben Zakkai not only fled Jerusalem but also blessed Vespasian and prophesied his reign.
+The textbook’s authors understood well that they could not condemn Josephus, who acted just like Rabban Yohanan ben Zakkai.
+Of course, they do not mention Josephus’s prophetic pretenses, but they are aware they cannot present Rabban Yohanan ben Zakkai as a role model while at the same time condemning Josephus.